Nuno Espirito Santo: Tottenham sack head coach

-Nuno Espirito Santo has been sacked by Tottenham less than five months after being appointed as head coach.
+Antonio Conte is expected to finalise a deal to become Tottenham head coach on Tuesday after a day of productive talks following Nuno Espirito Santo's sacking.

-Former Chelsea boss Antonio Conte, who Spurs targeted before appointing Nuno in the summer, has been offered an 18-month deal by Tottenham and will fly into London for face-to-face talks on Monday, according to Sky in Italy.
+Former Chelsea boss Conte, who Spurs targeted before appointing Nuno in the summer, has been offered an 18-month deal by Tottenham and arrived in London on Monday for face-to-face talks, according to Sky in Italy.

-Negotiations with the Italian, who has been out of work since leaving Inter Milan in the summer, are understood to be in their final stages.
+Negotiations with the Italian, who has been out of work since leaving Inter Milan in the summer, entered the final stages on Monday and were productive.

 Nuno, 47, signed a two-year contract in June following a protracted search to find Jose Mourinho's successor, with his tenure lasting just beyond four months and a total of only 17 games.